mhraju069/tryrolljs/.changeset/sweet-plums-divide.md

 '@tryrolljs/design-system': patch
 ---

-Created a select component to use as a suffix on InputV2
+- Create SelectV2 component
+- Create a suffix for inputs to use SelectV2 component